BuildingLogiX/DataLynX/docs/faq.md

 2. Look for the **Start** button on the Supervisor page
 3. Click **Start**
 4. Wait for the agent to initialize (BACnet driver, data processing, BuildingLogiX processes)
-5. The full DataLynX Explorer tree will appear with all sections:
+5. The full DataLynX eXplorer tree will appear with all sections:
    - BACnet networks and devices
    - BasiX profiles
    - System configuration